netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 which is the relevant AS owner.
 However, the data correctness is not verified, instead we rely on the AS owner to be honest.

+It is possible for an AS to offer deceptive metadata, see wormhole attack in {{Section 7.3.4 of SCION-CP}}.

 ## Path Selection

-We assume that a PAN protocol allows explicitly selecting paths, based, for example, on path metadata.
+We assume that a PAN protocol allows explicitly selecting paths, based, for example, on path metadata, such as latency, bandwidth, AS numbers, or geolocation of routers.
 Paths can be added and removed from a connection.
 Paths may have an expiration date, after which they are invalid.

+See {{patsel}} for details.

 # Multipath Categorization {#categories}